 - Affordable: Create effective barriers with inexpensive, readily available materials.

-Before we start building, let’s explore why a DIY pet gate for cats is a game-changer.
+Before we start building, let’s explore why a homemade cat gate is a game-changer.

 - Safety First! 🚨 Areas like laundry rooms with chemicals or kitchens with hot stoves aren’t safe for cats.
-A DIY pet gate for cats keeps them out of harm’s way.
+A secure DIY gate keeps them out of harm’s way.

 - Protect Your Stuff: Has your cat “redecorated” a plant pot or scratched your sofa?
 A gate protects rooms, saving your furniture.